jadroman/BookCatalogAspNetMvc/README.md

 *	Run the app ("play" icon from upper menu)
 *	When app starts, database is created (migrated) with few tables
 *	Open the database and execute the sql script from the folder "doc => updateDatabase.sql"
-*	Username and password for the running app:
+*	Username and password for the app should be in my CV
-  *	octopus@yahoo.com
-  *	2xSNzSa$

 ## Work in progress...

-- SSL/TLS Certificate is not setup
-- Add custom configuration provider to encrypt  connection string
+- Add custom configuration provider to encrypt  the connection string
 - Create partial view to share same html between "Create" and "Edit" views.
   - The point is we reduce unneeded code repetition
 - Create partial view to share same html between "Details" and "Delete" views.